March 1982 Palestinian general strike: In Israel

 Minister of Defence Ariel Sharon described the events as a "power struggle with the Palestine Liberation Organization," a sentiment echoed by Israeli Civil Administration head Menahem Milson, who called it "perhaps the most significant battle since 1948."
 In an interview with British newspaper The Guardian, Milson further claimed that "pro-PLO municipalities have to use all sorts of repression and intimidation" to convince the Palestinian population to boycott the Civil Administration, saying that he was prepared to forcibly disband more Palestinian councils "if necessary" and that "the situation is like a car going downhill without brakes: we ought to stop it in order to save the car and all the people in it, Jews and Arabs.
 We're going to do it by putting it into first gear.
 There's going to be a lot of screeching, a lot of noise, and some of the gears may get broken, but we'll save the car."
 Prime Minister Menachem Begin echoed Sharon's claim that the Labor Party had "invited" the PLO into power and denounced protests within Israel against the government's Palestinian policies, asking "What are we coming to?
 To what terrible denial of the bases of Judaism and Zionism and the faith for which our sons fought and died?"

+Central Command commander General Ori Orr defended the miltiary's measures against the unrest, stating that "blocking towns with road blocks was a collective punishment, but riots were also a collective act and people who threw stones now realized that this caused them discomfort."
+Zvi Elpeleg of Tel Aviv University, a former military governor of the occupied territories, urged the Israeli government to take further actions, stated that, "since 1967, Israeli leaders believed that the more you gave the Arabs, the less political they got.
+We were going to be the enlightened conqueror.
+But instead, we created a political vacuum on the West Bank that was filled by the PLO.
+It wasn't a plan, it was just a stupid mistake."